Cairo Tickets

 Highlights covered on the tour

-Hanging Obelisk at the Grand Egyptian Museum entrance
+Hanging Obelisk at the entrance of the Grand Egyptian Museum, Cairo.

 Hanging Obelisk